 “I thought she was with them,” Loren muttered miserably.
 “I thought she snuck in and I was trying to keep her out of the basement.
-But then she said she knew you.”
+Then she said she knew you.”

-Loren’s shoulders sagged and he seemed to shrink.
+The teen’s shoulders sagged and he seemed to shrink.
 “It’s not really my fault,” he murmured.
 “I mean, not, well, okay, sort of.”
-He looked at Jorick as if expecting reprieve, but his face was hard and unyielding.
+He looked at Jorick as if expecting reprieve, but the vampire’s face was hard and unyielding.
 “Well I got bored!
 I mean it was six months.
 You said it would only be a few days.”
 He crossed his arms over his chest defensively.
 “What the hell took you so long, anyway?”